-- The Instructional Program provides Recreational Sports staff and the campus community with non-credit educational classes in the areas of safety education and swimming. - b.
+- a.
+The Instructional Program provides Recreational Sports staff and the campus community with non-credit educational classes in the areas of safety education, swimming, and sport skills. - b.
 The purpose of the program is to provide opportunities for participants to learn and enhance skills.